felixmr1/treasurePleasure/documents/documentations/RAD.md

 ### 2.2 User interface

 The main view is a map where various objects are displayed.
 The user of the application can interact with these objects if they are close enough, if not then they have to move to get closer to them.
 If e.g. a player is close enough to an item that is on the map the user can click on this item to collect it.
-The user can also interact with his or her chest and shop, where items can be dropped of or traded for increased drop rate.
+The user can also interact with his or her chest and store, where items can be dropped of or traded for increased drop rate.

 ![Concept user interface](../images/concept-interface.png)